viewflow/viewflow/README.md

 ```

-4. Run migrations and access the workflow through the pre-built frontend.
+4. Make and run migrations and access the workflow through the pre-built frontend.

-Run migrations to create the necessary database tables, then start your Django
+Make and run migrations to create the necessary database tables, then start your Django
 server and access the workflow through the pre-built frontend.
 You should be
 able to create and track pizza orders with the workflow.